mennodejong1986/Darwindow/README.md

 **Next define the settings:**

-Window size in bp:
+Window size in bp (should correspond to window size used when running VCF_darwindow.sh script):

 *window_size	<- 20000*

-Minimum number of adjacent windows to be considered as a ROH (for example: if n_windows is set 10, and window size is 20000, then reported ROHs are minimum 200Kb):
+Minimum number of adjacent windows to be considered as a ROH (for example: if n_windows is set 10, and window size is 20000, then reported ROHs are at minimum 200Kb):

 *nr_windows	<- 10*